0xSero/partisia-docs/docs/node-operations/run-a-deposit-or-withdrawal-oracle-node.md

-# Join a deposit or withdrawal oracle
+# Run a deposit or withdrawal oracle

 The transfer of cryptocurrencies to and from PBC is facilitated by deposit [oracles](../pbc-fundamentals/dictionary.md#oracle-node) and withdrawal oracles.